garrandall/popular-music-data/tracks/making-love-roberta-flack.md

   ranking_list: Billboard Hot 100
   start_date: '1982-07-24'
 ---
-Here... close to our feeling... we touch again.... we love again Remember when we thought our hearts would never mend?
+Here... close to our feeling... we touch again... we love again Remember when we thought our hearts would never mend?
 And we're all the better for each other
 There's more to love, I know...than making love